-Orange Blossom Water is a flower water (like rosewater) that’s made from the blossoms on orange trees.
-It’s a wonderfully floral, citrus flavor to add to baked goods, salads, and drinks.
+Orange Blossom Water is a flower water (like rosewater) made from the blossoms on orange trees.
+It has a wonderfully floral, citrus flavor that can be added to baked goods, salads, and drinks.

-To keep your dish from being overly floral and cloying, use a small amount of orange blossom water and taste as you add it to make sure it’s not overpowering the dish.
+To prevent your dish from being overly floral and cloying, use a small amount of orange blossom water and taste as you add it to ensure it does not overpower the dish.

 Recipes Using Orange Blossom Water